new issue on salenow!

 Onions and garlic are very much self-help plants – they not only store well but they grow their own ‘rope’ for you to tie or plait them together and then hang from a hook, such as from a roof beam.
 Allow plenty of air circulation.
 If you’re a knot-challenged type such as me, you can cut the stems several inches above the onions, place them in old pantyhose and hang those instead.

 Onions store longer if fed with low-nitrogen flower and fruit fertilisers.
 Nitrogen stimulates growth of softer tissue which is unsuited to long-term storage.
-This goes for most plants destined for storage.
+This goes for most plants destined for storing harvests.
 It’s time to harvest onions you’ve marked out for storage when the leaves have died back.
 Lift them carefully from the ground and allow them to dry in the sun for a week to 10 days or until their skins dry to the point that they ‘rustle’, then tie the stems together.
 Only store healthy looking onions, free of injury.
 If in doubt, leave them out, as rot quickly spreads.

 As a general rule, sweet onions don’t store as well as their more pungent cousins.
 It’s best to eat the shorter-keeping varieties like Galadan White first and leave Creamgold, Palma Yellow Globe, Hunter River Brown and other long keepers for a later date.